hanyuhanyuhanyu/GodzamoKrazy/README.md

 # What do these options actually mean, in detail?

 ## Auto clicking Options
 * **Autoclick** This will simulate clicking the big cookie by directly calling the function that register cookie clicks.
-A value of 250 will work well for most people but if you have a fast computer, you can go up to 1000.
-Basically, to find the sweet spot for your system, increase it until the countdown in the infobox for the next upgrade begins to go wrong.
-Or just set it 250 and forget about it.
+A value of 250 will best well for most people playing on web, but if you have a fast computer and are playing the Steam version, you can go up to 1000.
+Basically, to find the sweet spot for your system, start at a value like 100 and increase it until the 'Next' upgrade in the options or infobox begins to go wrong, either by losing the seconds value or by showing a clearly incorrect count.
+If it does, lower the Autoclick count again until you find the optimal speed.
+Or, just set it 250 and forget about it.
 * **Autofrenzy** This is Autoclick but during click frenzies.
 The same rules as Autoclick apply, but you can use a higher value here if you cannot normally run Autoclick at top speed.
 * **Autoclick GC** All golden cookes, including wrath cookies, will be collected as soon as they appear if enabled.
 * **Autoclick Reindeer** This will click Reindeer the moment they appear.